miklevin/MikeLev.in/_posts/2024-10-10-fasthtml-drag-and-drop.md

 ---

+## Drag-and-Drop Event Already Underway With Scriptable Tag Enabled

-Me: The drag-and-drop event is already occurring.
+**Me**: The drag-and-drop event is already occurring.
 I already have the scriptable tag in place:

 ```html
 {% raw %}